jakegillespie6/CDholder/README.md

 # CDholder
-c++ linked list project to hold CDs and DVDs
+c++ linked list project for a CD/DVD "container" storing user input for each CD/DVD and their attributes.